Navy Midshipmen football: Eddie Erdelatz era (1950–1958)

 Eddie Erdelatz returned to Navy, where he'd previously served as an assistant coach from 1945 to 1947, to take over a football program that had won just four games over the previous five seasons.

 In 1950, Erdelatz led an upset of arch-rival Army.
 The Black Knights entered the game with an 8–0 record which had not lost in 28 contests.
 Army also had defeated Navy five times in the last six games.
 Although Navy had only a 2–6 record, an outstanding defensive effort resulted in a 14–2 victory for the Midshipmen.

 After two years at Navy, Erdelatz's record stood at 5–12–1, but he would never again have a losing season in his final seven seasons and would finish 5–3–1 in his games against Army.
 In 1954, the team finished 8–2, losing close games to Pittsburgh and Notre Dame.
 Erdelatz labeled this squad, "A Team Called Desire" and then went on to shut out Ole Miss in the 1955 Sugar Bowl.
 Three years later, the Midshipmen competed in the Cotton Bowl Classic, where they knocked off Rice University, 20–7.
 The latter win came one year after Navy's bid to play in a bowl game was rejected despite having only one loss.

 After the bowl victory over Rice, Erdelatz was courted by other schools and nearly accepted the task of replacing Bear Bryant at Texas A&M University.
 After the 1958 season, he was also seen as a candidate for the NFL's San Francisco 49ers head coaching job, but began spring practice the following year at Navy.
 On April 8, 1959, Erdelatz resigned as head coach of the Midshipmen, citing a number of factors, including the desire for an easier schedule.

 Wayne Hardin era (1959–1964)

 From 1959 to 1964, Wayne Hardin was the head coach at Navy, where he compiled a 38–22–2 record.
 His Navy teams posted five consecutive wins against archrival Army, a feat not surpassed until 2007 when Paul Johnson's Navy squad won their sixth consecutive contest in the Army–Navy Game.
 Hardin coached Navy's two winners of the Heisman Trophy, Joe Bellino, who received the award in 1960, and Roger Staubach, who did so in 1963.
-Hardin was the first to coach an African-American player at Navy when Dr. Calvin Huey earned a letter in 1964.
+Hardin was the first to coach an African-American player at Navy when Calvin Huey earned a letter in 1964.

 Hardin resigned as Navy's head coach following a 3–6–1 record in 1964.